 Social Integration: the academic and social participation of the student in all school activities.
 Levels of participation affect the student’s sense of belonging and identity with the school community, their ability to make friends and work with their peers.

+Specific strategies for Literacy